 How did your time at Royal Holloway help your future career?

-What do you do now and what advice would you give to anyone thinking about a career in your sector?
+What advice would you give students thinking about a career in PR?